 names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local

 names are derived from the names of houses, manors, estates, regions, and entire counties.

 Early Origins of the Inglestoom family

-The surname Inglestoom was first found in North Yorkshire
+The surname Inglestoom was first found in the West Riding of Yorkshire

 , at Ingleton, a village and civil parish in the Craven district that dates back to the Domesday Book

 of 1086 when it was listed as Inglestune.
 CITATION[CLOSE]